Nishan Nanaiah: Personal life

 K. Padma Prasad, in Coorg, Karnataka.
 He was brought up in Kolkata, West Bengal.
 He was a professional tennis player, who represented Calcutta University and played many All India and National tournaments.
-He did his graduation in Mass communication from St. Xaviers college Kolkata and post graduation (in acting) from the Pune Film Institute (FTII).
+He did his graduation in Mass communication from St. Xavier’s College, Kolkata and post graduation (in acting) from the Pune Film Institute (FTII).
 Nishan speaks six languages, and is very good at picking up languages and dialects.

 Career

-Nishan debuted in the Hindi film Cycle Kick (Produced by Subhash Ghai), the film did not release in theatres..
-It went to film festivals and then got a staggered release..
-The rights was then acquired by zee.. film was then shown on zee cinemas and now presently it's there in Zee5..
+Nishan debuted in the Hindi film Cycle Kick (Produced by Subhash Ghai), which did not have a theatrical release.
+It was sent to film festivals and then had a staggered release.
+Its rights were later acquired by Zee Entertainment and the film was subsequently shown on Zee Cinemas.
+It is presently available to watch on Zee5.